 editor.api

-: Access various utility functions for querying the editor state.
-For example:editor.api.nodes({ at: [], match })
+: Access various utility functions for querying the editor state:editor.api.nodes({ at: [], match })

 - Markdown Serialization